7-Eleven Indonesia - where popularity wasn't enough

-JAKARTA When 7-Eleven opened its first Indonesian outlets in 2009, it made a bet that hip cafe-like versions of its globally recognized convenience stores would pull in hordes of young, urban consumers.
+JAKARTA (Reuters) - When 7-Eleven opened its first Indonesian outlets in 2009, it made a bet that hip cafe-like versions of its globally recognized convenience stores would pull in hordes of young, urban consumers.

 The strategy worked: the franchise quickly became known as a hot place to hang out, drink signature Slurpees and use free wifi.
 What failed was a plan to attract repeat customers willing to spend money.